aanyaguptain12-del/valentine-website-2025/README.md

         nextBtn: "Next ❤️"                         // Next button text },
     third: {
-        text: "Will you be my Valentine...?",      // Final question
+        text: "Will you be my Galentine...?",      // Final question
         yesBtn: "Yes!",                            // Yes button text
         noBtn: "No"                                // No button text
     }